WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 ## Boot Windows 10X

-- Reboot your device to the bootloader mode
+- Reboot your device to the Bootloader mode

 ```batch
 adb reboot bootloader